maker0101/Todoist_Clone/README.md

 ## Known issues/bugs

-- [ ] Some tasks are falsely filtered out/not showing -> Investigating currently...
 - [ ] Adding multiple tasks in Inpox view not working
 - [ ] Sidebar: Project dots colors not working anymore -> always yellow